Taliban say suicide bombing in Shiite area of Kabul kills 19

 “Our teams have dispatched at the site of the blast to find out more details,” Abdul Nafi Takor, a Taliban-appointed spokesman for the Interior Ministry, said earlier.

+The U.S. chargé d’affaires for Afghanistan, Karen Decker, condemned the attack in a tweet.

+“Targeting a room full of students taking exams is shameful; all students should be able to pursue an education in peace & without fear," she said.
+“We hope for a swift recovery for the victims & we grieve with the families of the deceased.”

 Afghanistan’s Hazaras, who are mostly Shiite Muslims, have been the target of a brutal campaign of violence for the past several years, blamed on the regional affiliate of the Islamic State group.
-Militants have carried out several deadly attacks in Dashti Barchi, including a horrific 2020 attack on a maternity hospital.
+Militants have carried out several deadly attacks in Dashti Barchi, including a horrific 2020 attack on a maternity hospital that killed 24 people, including newborn babies and mothers.

+The United Nations children's fund said it was appalled by Friday's horrific attack, adding that violence in or around educational establishments was never acceptable.

+“This heinous act claimed the lives of dozens of adolescent girls and boys and severely injured many more," UNICEF tweeted.
+“Children and adolescents are not, and must never be, the target of violence.”